 “And that trash contains treasure.
 Metals made up half the world’s electronic trash, or e-waste, in 2022 and were worth $91 billion.
 Copper, iron, and gold accounted for a big chunk of that value.”

-Swiss Target Gold Extraction
+Swiss Target Gold Extraction From E-waste

 A group of researchers in Zurich, Switzerland, have discovered a new method for extracting high-purity gold from old electronics.

-In Swiss fashion, cheesemakers were involved.
+In typical Swiss fashion, cheesemakers were involved.
 They used whey, the watery portion of milk that separates from the curds when making cheese, as an absorbent to remove gold from e-waste.

-As gold’s bull market continues amidst massive devaluation of fiat currencies globally, investors and countries will fight over the precious metal.
-As gold becomes too expensive for nations to purchase legally, they will seize assets in their home countries.
-In short, as the cost of living continues to rise unabated at the behest of the money printers, everyone, from governments to citizens, will turn to gold as one way to preserve purchasing power – whether it is through resource nationalism or urban mining.
+As the cost of living continues to rise unabated at the behest of the money printers, millions of people, from governments to citizens, will turn to gold as one way to preserve purchasing power and autonomy.